- What Is Coconut Flour?

 - Coconut Flour vs. Almond Flour

 Coconut flour is a byproduct of the coconut milk-making process.
-Once manufacturers separate out the creamy coconut milk, they’re left with coconut pulp.
+Once manufacturers separate creamy coconut milk from the actual coconut meat, they’re left with coconut pulp.
 The pulp is then dried and ground into a soft powder.

 And since coconut flour is made from coconut — and nothing else — it contains a lot of the same health benefits.

 There’s a reason coconut flour is popular with keto, paleo, and gluten-free enthusiasts.
 It’s the ideal flour alternative if you have food sensitivities and digestive issues like leaky gut or gut dysbiosis[*].
 It’s also a creamy, nutrient-dense alternative to nut and dairy products if you suffer from sensitivities.

 It’s dairy-free, gluten-free, nut-free, low in calories, high in fiber, and versatile when it comes to cooking and baking.
 Here’s a quick look at coconut flour nutrition:

 One serving size, or two tablespoons of organic coconut flour contains[*]: